Vins-22/UrbanGreenNDVI/README.md

 # 🌿 Urban NDVI Analysis with Python & GeoPandas
- A Python-based project that reads and processes Sentinel-2 imagery to compute **Normalizd Deifference Vegetation Index (NDVI)**.
+ A Python-based project that reads and processes Sentinel-2 imagery to compute **Normalizd Difference Vegetation Index (NDVI)**.
 It overlays ward boundaries to perform **zonal statistics** and extract average NDVI values per ward.
 The workflow uses rasterio for raster handling, geopandas for vector data, and numpy for array operations.

 ---